-At the most recent Council of Federation in Saskatoon, Saskatchewan, premiers and their representatives from 11 of Canada’s provinces and territories joined nurses’ union leaders from across the country for a policy breakfast titled Violence in Health Care: Causes & Solutions.
+At the most recent Council of Federation in Saskatoon, Saskatchewan, premiers and representatives from 11 provinces and territories joined nurses from across the country for a policy event held on July 11, 2019.
 Host Premier, the Hon.
-Scott Moe, welcomed his provincial and territorial counterparts to the event.
-The policy breakfast featured expert guest speakers who delivered a powerful message to premiers about the severity of the violence issue in health care.
-For the CFNU, this was also an opportunity to present practical and attainable solutions, including better security and safe staffing.
+Scott Moe, welcomed his provincial and territorial counterparts to the event, Violence in Health Care: Causes & Solutions.

 The event featured the following guest speakers: